 What we’re really talking about is how do we create workplaces and work environments where we’re leveraging everybody’s natural gifts.
-We need to recognize that people have different needs and people have unique gifts.

 Welcome to our interview with Jim Finkelstein.
 Jim is President and CEO at FutureSense, LLC.

 Jim is a student and leader of people in business.
 With 35+ years of consulting and corporate experience, he understands the convergence of environment, culture, development and rewards in order to improve business performance through people.

 Welcome Jim, and thank you for contributing to the questions that are at the heart of the Exploring Forward Thinking Workplaces 2.0 conversation.

 How can we create workplaces where more voices matter, people thrive and find meaning, and change and innovation happen naturally?

 Jim: That’s a very good question.
 What we’re really talking about is how do we create workplaces and work environments where we’re leveraging everybody’s natural gifts.
 We need to recognize that people have different needs and people have unique gifts.
 So the workplace of the future really has to honor “mass customization.”
 There will be no one size fits all.
 No best practices (just interesting ones).
 If you would allow everybody to retune how they want that workplace to show up for them, you would intuitively stimulate amazing innovation and change.

 Idealistic state?
 Sure.
 If I wanted to work some of the time with people, work some of the time detached from people, work at home, work on a plane, it doesn’t really matter.
 I can set in motion what my unique needs are.
 If I can have that matched up to the perfect front page where everything comes together, that would be pretty darn good.
 So it’s incumbent upon the individual organization to figure out how to connect the wants, needs and desires of each unique person with the ultimate workplace experience.

 What does it take to get an employee’s full attention and best performance?